 As a result, your belly fat may increase, and since you cannot engage in physical activity that much, it makes it even worse.

 A support system is available in various forms, for instance, a healthcare practitioner to help guide you on where to start and the steps to follow.

-If you feel comfortable, you can discuss this with friends and family for encouragement.
+You can discuss this with friends and family if you feel comfortable.
 Also, you can look for online communities or individuals with the same objectives as you for accountability and support.